McAlfred/ESP32-MOZA-SteeringWheel-Emulator/README.md

 ### 2.2 Software
 As you can see in the list, the main code is i2c_basic_example_main.c.
 This code was build in ESP-IDF v5.5.

-I may not completely understand MikeSzklarz's code(poor at C++), the main idea of this program is: Firstly, initial i2c slave, `0x09` as slave address, and other settings.
+I may not completely understand MikeSzklarz's code(poor at C++), the main idea of my program is: Firstly, initial i2c slave, `0x09` as slave address, and other settings.
 Secondly, set 2 callbacks('request' and 'receive') and pass the parameters to RTOS, in these 2 callbacks, when it is 'receive', I read the value and set a flag, when it is 'request', I reply the message to i2c master as the flag shows.
 Lastly, the rtos procedure is just print the value.

 Right now I just want to emulate the esp32s3 as an ES wheel, no button input yet.